EndrisMoh/alx-backend-javascript/README.md

 ## alx-backend-javascript

-This directory is about ALX Backend specialization and JavaScript
+This repo is about ALX Backend specialization and JavaScript